 In addition to managing and operating my business, I also work full-time at a Lead Agency in Washington, DC that provides resources and services for older adults to thrive as they continue to age.
 So, when a member of the South Columbia Baptist Church reached out to me to speak to the older adults in their congregation, I was thrilled!

 I am always appreciative and grateful whenever an organization solicits my services to speak to their group about the importance of getting organized.
-By speaking to the attendees I'm able to establish a one and one connection, explain why/how I got started in the organizing profession, and share my personal organizing tips which can be easily implemented after the conclusion of the presentation.
+By speaking to the attendees I'm able to establish a one-on- one connection, explain why/how I got started in the organizing profession, and share my personal organizing tips which can be easily implemented after the conclusion of the presentation.

 Growing older is inevitable and according to aginginplace.org many older adults are opting to stay in their home and age independently as opposed to residing in an assisted living facility.
 To be honest, I think that's great, but to ensure that older adults are independent and safe within their own homes, it's imperative that the home maintain a level of order.